Charlie9009/CI_PP5_INSTRUMENTA/README.md

 * [The Django documentation was also helpful throughout the project](https://docs.djangoproject.com/en/4.0/)

-* The following videos was watched for the review, comments and questions
+* The following videos was watched for the review, wishlist and questions
 <br>
 https://www.youtube.com/watch?v=OvTs8BMLb7o
 <br>